 - A Third Line Workshop.

-- Two Ordnance Field Parks in support each workshop.
+- Two Ordnance Field Parks, each aligned with a workshop.

-- Three Light Aid Detachments (one for each Tank Battalion).
+- Three Light Aid Detachments, one assigned to each Tank Battalion.

-The leadership of the Brigades Ordnance units was drawn from the 2nd NZ Division and arrived back in New Zealand in Late 1941.
-As the New Zealand Ordnance Corps was a new unit, most of the new recruits had to be found in Civilian Garages, workshops and industry, with some additional specialists drawn from NZAOC workshops and returned from the Middle East.
-Most of the specialist personnel were trained at the Main Ordnance Workshop in Trentham, with the remainder prepared at the new AFV school in Waiouru.
-1
+The leadership of the Ordnance units within the Brigade was selected from the ranks of the 2nd NZ Division and returned to New Zealand in late 1941.
+Given that the New Zealand Ordnance Corps was a newly established unit, the majority of new recruits had to be sourced from civilian garages, workshops, and industries.
+Some specialists were also drawn from NZAOC workshops and individuals who had returned from the Middle East.
+Most of these specialist personnel underwent training at the Main Ordnance Workshop in Trentham, while the remaining few were prepared at the new AFV (Armored Fighting Vehicle) school in Waiouru.1

-- Brigade HQ renamed Independent Squadron – deployed to the South Island.
+- Brigade HQ was renamed Independent Squadron and deployed to the South Island.

-- 1 Tank Battalion – deployed to Northland.
+- 1 Tank Battalion was deployed to Northland.

-- 2 Tank Battalion – deployed to Manawatu.
+- 2 Tank Battalion was deployed to Manawatu.

-- 3 Tank Battalion – deployed to Pukekohe.
+- 3 Tank Battalion was deployed to Pukekohe.

-This dispersion caused some issues for the Ordnance organisation.
-Designed to support the Brigade as a single entry in the flat North African desert within a 70mile radius.
-Ordnance struggled to support the dispersed brigade that was now dispersed throughout the length and breadth of rural New Zealand, with few suitable roads and limited railway capability able to handle the ancillary equipment such as the specialist workshop binned and machinery trucks.
+This dispersion presented significant challenges for the Ordnance organisation, which had initially been designed to support the Brigade as a cohesive unit within a 70-mile radius in the flat North African desert.
+Now, Ordnance struggled to provide support to the dispersed Brigade units scattered across rural New Zealand, where suitable roads were scarce, and limited railway capacity could handle ancillary equipment like specialist workshop bins and machinery trucks.

-- No 1 Tank Battalion and 32 LAD remained in the home defence roll in the Auckland/Northland area.
+- No. 1 Tank Battalion and 32 LAD remained in the home defense role in the Auckland/Northland area.

-- No 2 Tank Battalion, the Army Tank Ordnance Workshop and Ordnance Field Park were dissolved and became part of the 3 NZ Division Independent Tank Battalion Group for service in the Pacific.
+- No. 2 Tank Battalion, the Army Tank Ordnance Workshop, and the Ordnance Field Park were dissolved and became part of the 3 NZ Division Independent Tank Battalion Group for service in the Pacific.

-- No 3 Tank Battalion and 33 LAD were deployed to the Middle East for service with the 2nd NZ Division, where it was dissolved, forming the nucleus of the 4th NZ Armoured brigade.
+- No. 3 Tank Battalion and 33 LAD were deployed to the Middle East for service with the 2nd NZ Division, where they were dissolved and formed the nucleus of the 4th NZ Armored Brigade.

 - 34 LAD was stationed with the Independent Tank Squadron at Harewood on the South Island.